List of 40 Famous Forests in India to visit

 Travellers can find lodgings near the park.
 Venn Life Forest Resort, Beyond Stay Mahua Vann Pench, etc., offer a full forest view from their balconies or terraces.

-8. Sanjay Gandhi National Park Mumbai
+8. Sanjay Gandhi National Park, Mumbai

 in Sanjay Gandhi National Park

-In Sanjay Gandhi National Park
+In the Sanjay Gandhi National Park

-Where is Sanjay Gandhi National Park Located
+Where is the Sanjay Gandhi National Park Located

 Sanjay Gandhi National Park in the metropolitan city of Mumbai in Maharashtra covers an area of 87 sq km.